 AO There are good practices in France too.
 Let us mention Garanka.
 It’s a business that provides services pertaining to energy, boilers, water heaters and air conditioning.

-With the deregulation of the energy market in France and the opening of market access to new entrants, Garanka is one of the few operators which was able to renew its offer and overcome the GDPR barrier.
+With the deregulation of the energy Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... in France and the opening of market access to new entrants, Garanka is one of the few operators which was able to renew its offer and overcome the GDPR barrier.
 Initially, they were making a lot of outgoing calls; now they have reinvented their marketing practices to bring consumers to them.

 They have achieved this through a marketing effort spanning different channels.
 They did this with a lot of Web-related work and a lot of SEA and SEO.
 Eventually, this new strategy transformed its marketing from outbound to inbound and turned the company around.